GeorgiaTech-DDI/people-counter-app/README.md

 Your project has been successfully initialized and connected to the cloud!
 ```
 5. Once the environment has been initialized successfully, open the project in Android Studio.
-You can now run the app in the emulator created previously or on an Android phone with USB debugging enabled.
+You can now run the app in the emulator or on an Android phone with USB debugging enabled.

 ## Resources
 TODO